fiorellayanovich/idc6700-lab1/ReadMe.md

     * Are the column headers included in the file?
     * How are data columns separated?
     * Are there comments in the data?
-  * Load that data file into a data frame in R directly from the web.
-Pay special attention to the following parameters of read.table:
+  * Load that data file into a data frame in R.  Pay special attention to the following parameters of read.table:
     * header=?
     * sep="?"
     * comment.char="?"